Nursing Home Abuse Attorneys in Pittsburgh, PA

 If a loved one has suffered from repeated illness or falls in a nursing facility, or they are showing signs of potential abuse or neglect (such as bruising, dehydration, unclean surroundings or unexplained weight loss), you may have a strong personal injury case or wrongful death action.

-- Those signing agree to give up their right to a jury trial guaranteed by the United States Constitution, in favor of private arbitration of claims were they to suffer injury or death due to the nursing home’s negligence.
+- Those signing agree to give up their right to a jury trial guaranteed by the United States Constitution in favor of private arbitration of claims should they suffer injury or death due to the nursing home’s negligence.

 - Such arbitrations are often much more costly than a traditional lawsuit.

 - The results of an arbitration remain private.
-When the findings of an arbitration remain confidential, this prevents others victims of abuse or neglience from learning about this pattern of unlawful actions.
+When the findings of an arbitration remain confidential, this prevents other victims of abuse or negligence from learning about this pattern of unlawful actions.

 - Arbitrators, the individuals responsible for resolving the dispute, are often biased in favor of the nursing homes.
 Big businesses, such as nursing home facilities, often select and pay the arbitrator who oversees the arbitration proceeding.